jido/Arcadam/README.md

 Code blocks (monospaced):

 ~~~
-  Indented text is added to
+``
+  Indented paragraph that makes
-  a code block unless the
+  up a code block
-  previous line starts with
-  "." or ">"

 ```
 Another way to create a code